jinjaysnow/jinjaysnow.github.io/blog/baoyan.md

+Author: Jin Jay
+Title: ZJU
+Date: 2014-09
+Brief: My preparation for Zhejiang University Interview.
+Keywords: Interview

 ###  浙大面试准备

-英语面试： 自我介绍，母校介绍，为什么考浙大，所在城市与杭州的对比，你的专业爱好

 #### Please introduce yourself
 I'm 20 years old, born in a small city Suizhou, in Hubei province.
+I am from Huazhong University of Science and Technology.
+It's really my honor to come for this interview.

 #### Please introduce your family
 I have a nice family, my mother and father is running a small shop store in the countryside, Sometimes my father works as a building worker.
 And sometimes my grandfather will help run the shop store.
 And I have a brother, who is two years older than me.
 My brother only has a High School Degree.
 Before he works as a fisherman in Taizhou, Zhejiang province, he had worked as a ordinary worker in electronics, a worker in truck factory and a cook.
 I always call my family at least twice a week, sometimes I video chat with them using QQ.